mesosphere/dcos-docs-site/pages/1.11/installing-upgrading/cloud/azure/index.md

 **Tip:** To get support on Azure Marketplace-related questions, join the Azure Marketplace [Slack community](http://join.marketplace.azure.com).

-**Important:** Upgrades are not supported with this installation method.
+[message type="Warning"] Upgrades are not supported with this installation method.

 # System requirements